Exponential decay of the critical points in a discrete model of polyacetylene: Critical points for the infinite SSH model, and main result

-where $T = T( \{ \bt \} )$ is the $L \times L$ hermitian matrix
+where $T = T( \bt )$ is the $L \times L$ hermitian matrix

 and where we set $T_- = -T \1(T < 0)$.
+Here, $\1(T < 0)$ is the negative spectral projector of the self-adjoint matrix $T$, that is, the orthogonal projector on the direct sum of its negative eigenspaces.
 The first term in~\eqref{eq:def:Peierls_finite} is the distortion energy of the atoms: this energy depends quadratically on the distances $d_n$ between successive atoms, but these distances are themselves affine functions on the amplitudes $t_n$.
-The parameter $\mu > 0$ is the rigidity of the chain, and our units are such that the jump amplitude between two atoms is $1$ when their distorsion energy is minimal.
+The parameter $\mu > 0$ is the rigidity of the chain, and our units are such that the jump amplitude between two atoms is $1$ when their distortion energy is minimal.
 The second term in~\eqref{eq:def:Peierls_finite} models the electronic energy of the valence electrons under the Hamiltonian $T$.
 It results from the identity

 The minimization on the left-hand side was performed for all one-body density matrices $\gamma$ representing non-interacting electrons.
 The condition $0 \le \gamma \le 1$ is the Pauli principle, and the $2$ factor stands for the spin.